rfunduk/jen/skeleton/_pages/intro.md

-{
-  "title": "Have you met Jen?",
+title: "Have you met Jen?"
-  "description": "A page to show how jen works."
+description: "A page to show how jen works."
-}
 ---
 This is a skeleton app.
-You will find the overall style and layout in `_inc/layout.jade`.
+You will find the overall style and layout in `_layouts/default.jade`.
 Other places of interest: